 Customers value transparency over empty promises.
 As you get in touch with your users, you can build trust with them by following these best practices for outage communication.

-Your team should have a well-defined plan and pre-filled templates ready to go in case of any incident.
+Your team should have a well-defined plan and pre-filled IT outage notification templates ready to go in case of any incident.

 Don't try to hide information from your customers.
 Customers prefer to know the truth of what's going on, even if the situation isn't great.

 Update constantly when you have new information from your tech team.
-Your customers will appreciate these on-the-ground details.
+Consistent outage notifications reassure users and reduce support requests.

 If possible, try to offer workarounds so that customers can go about their business.
 This may include alternative ways to complete transactions, such as using the mobile version.